 IFRS requires rental revenues to be determined on a straight-line basis considering all rentals from the inception of the lease.
-The adoption of IFRS has not required significant changes to revenue recognition from income producing properties, and no adjustment to net income was required upon transition to IFRS.
+The adoption of IFRS did not require significant changes to revenue recognition from income producing properties, and an adjustment to net income was not required upon transition to IFRS.